 The size of the spectator area will differ from ground to ground depending on the League Ground Grading requirements; 4m is shown here purely for illustrative purposes.

-club rugby matches to be played on the pitch and an IRB compliant surface.
+Although rugby training can be carried out on all of the layouts provided so far, this pitch layout should be used for sites that require club rugby matches to be played on the pitch and an IRB compliant surface.